Diagnostic Medical Sonography - Associate of Applied Science Degree Program

 • Caring bedside manner

-The sonography career field is expected to grow by 14% from 2018 to 2028, which is significantly faster than the average of other occupations.
+The sonography career field is expected to grow by 11% from 2021 – 2031, which is significantly faster than the average of other occupations.
 Reasoning for this may be due to the aging baby boomer population; as this population ages, the need for diagnostic sonography will likely increase to identify potential issues.
 To view up-to-date information regarding ultrasound technician salary and job outlook, visit the Bureau of Labor Statistics.

 Once you’ve graduated, CHCP will assist you with your job search.
 Our Career Services department offers assistance with resumes, interviews, job placement, and more!
 Check out the Career Services page for more information.